akildunne/lifted-spirits/README.md

 #### MVP

 - Create and use external api.
+- Create clickable buttons for user to choose mood and options.
-- Render data on page.
+- Render data on dashboard page.
 - Allow user to move from current page back to home.

 #### PostMVP

+- Provide donut graph of moods overview and progress on dashboard.
 - Add a calendar tracker so the user can look for patterns in mood throughout months and see progress.
-- Use local storage to save user specific activites.
+- Use local storage to save user specific activity options.
-- Provide donut graph of moods overview and progress.
+- Update API for multi-user sign-in.

 ## Project Schedule